japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-Dataset-operators.md

 writeStream: DataStreamWriter[T]
 ----

-Creates a <<spark-sql-streaming-DataStreamWriter.adoc#, DataStreamWriter>> for persisting the result of a streaming query to an external data system
+Creates a <<spark-sql-streaming-DataStreamWriter.md#, DataStreamWriter>> for persisting the result of a streaming query to an external data system

 |===